 The new WordPress block editor Gutenberg introduced an awesome feature called Reusable Blocks.

-With reusable blocks, you can save a content block and use them in other pages on your website.
+With reusable blocks, you can save a content block and use them on other pages on your website.

-In this article, I’ll show you how to create reusable blocks in Gutenberg editor.
-We’ll also take a look at how you can add your saved reusable content blocks to other posts in your website.
+In this article, I’ll show you how to create reusable blocks in the Gutenberg editor.
+We’ll also take a look at how you can add your saved reusable content blocks to other posts on your website.